Wofb/Bandit-writeups/Level3->4/Level3->4.md

 # Steps:

  First, i use `cd inhere` to change directory.\
- Because the file is hiddened, so if i use `ls`, nothing appear.
+ Because the file is hidden, so if i use `ls`, nothing appear.

  ![Attempt](Attempt.png)